moonsharp-devs/moonsharp_org/objects.md

 To solve this issue, MoonSharp calculates an heuristic factor for all overloads given the input types and chooses the best overload.
 If you think MoonSharp is resolving an overload in a wrong way, please report to the forums, for the heuristic to be calibrated.

+> MoonSharp tries as much to be stable with the heuristic weights, and in case of a draw of scores between methods, it always deterministically choses the same one
+> (to provide a consistent experience among builds and platforms).
+>
+> This said, it's entirely possible that MoonSharp picks an overload which is different than the one you think of.
+It's extremely important then that overloads perform
+> equivalent jobs so that the impact of calling the wrong overload is minimized.
+This should be a best practice anyway, but it's worth reinforcing the concept here.

 <a name="byref"></a>